Mondli Makhanya

 Mondli Makhanya is a South African journalist who has been editor-in-chief of City Press since 2016.
 He was formerly the editor of the Mail & Guardian from 2002 to 2003, the editor of the Sunday Times from 2004 to 2010, and the editor-in-chief at the Times Media Group from 2010 to 2013.
 He is also a former chairperson of the South African National Editors' Forum.
 He is well known for his political commentary, currently published in City Press columns.

+Family

+Makhanya is the son of South African activist and poet Thoko Remigia Makhanya.

 Career

 Makhanya began his career as a journalist at the Weekly Mail in 1990.
 He interned at Newsweek in New York and then returned to the Weekly Mail, where he was head of the Cape Town bureau from 1994.
 In 1995, he moved to the Star, where he spent four years as a political reporter and deputy news editor before he was appointed associate editor of the Sunday World, a newly launched publication under Fred Khumalo's editorship, in 1999.
 As the Sunday World quickly became a tabloid, Makhanya left in 2000 to join the Sunday Times as a political editor; he later became the paper's deputy managing editor for politics and policy.